A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Spatiotemporal search method

 Temporal information plays a crucial role for identification of transient events.
-Most of the search pipelines for variable $\gamma$-ray emission from \hlz{sources within} the large region of the sky \citep[][]{Neronov12, FAVA1, FAVA2, FermiLTT2021} on the time scale of weeks or months have one time variable that is the index of a time interval, \hll{which indicates where the high-flux state occurs}.
+Most of the search pipelines for variable $\gamma$-ray emission from \hlz{sources within} the large region of the sky \citep[][]{Neronov12, FAVA1, FAVA2, FermiLTT2021} on a timescale of weeks or months have one time variable that is the index of a time interval, \hll{which indicates where the high-flux state occurs}.
 The VSSTW method \citep[][]{PMV2021, PM2023} has two time \hll{variables}, namely the index of a time interval and the duration of a time interval.
 This second variable \hlw{provides} valuable information, for example for finding \hll{longer} signals, such as high $\gamma$-ray flux states of the $\gamma$-ray binary LS I +61$^{\circ}$303 \hll{present} due to its superorbital period of 55 months.
 In addition, this variable can also be used to differentiate sources of a given class from \hll{the} other sources on the basis \hll{of} how long their $\gamma$-ray emission typically lasts.
-For \hlw{most of the} GRBs and solar flares, we expect that the $\gamma$-ray signals lie within one 6-hour interval or maximally two 6-hour intervals (\hll{in the case} if a GRB \hbb{occurring} near a boundary between two 6-hour intervals).
+For \hlw{most of the} GRBs and solar flares, we expect that the $\gamma$-ray signals lie within one six-hour interval or at most two six-hour intervals (\hll{in the case} of a GRB \hbb{occurring} near a boundary between two six-hour intervals).